wezm/feed-parrot/README.md

 </h1>

 <div align="center">
-  <strong>Post entries from an RSS feed to Mastodon.
+  <strong>Post entries from an Atom/RSS/JSON feed to Mastodon.
 Runs on BSD, Linux, macOS, Windows, and
   more.</strong>
 </div>